-"Then you also have to hope that the doulas that are in the area or the doulas that are willing to serve that area is actually willing to come into that area.
-Because as a doula, that's stressful as well.
-Having, you know, I live in an area that I oftentimes don't feel safe in.
-But I do feel like there's other areas that I really don't feel safe in.
+"Then you also have to hope that the doulas that are as a doula, that's stressful as well.
+Having, you know, I live in an area that I oftentimes don't feel safe in. feel safe in.
 And I have to sacrifice when I choose to support those women and go to those spaces."